There are six awards and prizes which are associated with the annual HERDSA conference.

 1. Taylor and Francis Prize: Best Paper by a New Researcher

-Applications are invited for this prize which will be presented at the annual HERDSA Conference.
 The purpose of the award is to foster original research by encouraging new and less experienced researchers.
 A prize of AUD$1000, sponsored by Taylor & Francis, publishers of the HERD journal, will be awarded to the paper written by a new researcher (or researchers) which makes a significant contribution to research in the field of tertiary education.
 The papers will be judged by the Executive Editor of HERD and/or members of the editorial team.

 2. HERDSA Prize for Best Scholarly Paper

 This award of AUD$1,000 and one year’s free membership to HERDSA, is open to all papers accepted for presentation as a full refereed paper.
-Papers to be considered for this prize, a paper must be unanimously nominated by the reviewers.
+However to be considered for this prize, a paper must be unanimously nominated by the reviewers.
 Papers nominated by the reviewers are judged by three members of the HERDSA executive under the oversight of the HERD Executive Editor.

 3. HERDSA Prize for Best Paper Presentation by a Student